 First, rights must come before the state.
 Government should exist to protect liberty, not to define it however it pleases.

 Third, privacy must be protected.
-A modern free society cannot survive if every civic act becomes an excuse for tracking, profiling, and control.
+A modern free society cannot survive if every civic act becomes an excuse for tracking, profiling, surveillance, and control.

-Fourth, new laws should be hard to pass and easy to review.
+Sixth, new laws should be hard to pass and easy to review.
 The legal system should stay narrow, comprehensible, and tied to real protection of rights.

-Fifth, emergency powers must be tightly boxed in.
+Seventh, emergency powers must be tightly boxed in.
 Most historical expansions of state power arrive under claims of urgency.

 How a Decentralized Constitutional Government Would Work